samanthamoss87/Project-1/README.md

 ### Additonal pages

-- Mangement Page, i have already designed the management page on my figma.
-This will added underneith the about us section in the Nav once i have leant Javascript.
+- Management Page, i have already designed the management page on my figma.
+This will added underneath the about us section in the Nav once i have learned Javascript.
-- Addtional pages on Industry Section, for more information on the Indutry sector section on future implementations.
+- Additional pages on Industry Section, for more information on the Indutry sector section on future implementations.

 ## Accessbility
 **Audio**

 - I created Audio script on the main sections of the website for Visually impaired people and people with learning difficulties.
-After doing some reseach and talking to people who was effected by been visually impairment and a Managing Director of a blind charity for children they commented saying it was forward thinking and really positive approach to be inclusive of all individuals.
+After doing some research and talking to people who was effected by been visually impairment and a Managing Director of a blind charity for children they commented saying it was forward thinking and really positive approach to be inclusive of all individuals.
 They mentioned they wish all websites would adopt a similar approach.
 - As my website expanded i will increase the amount of Audio where required.
 - I also created the NAV Bar to be fixed on all pages, so it is easy to access all elements no matter what page you are on.